Bikaze/AirBnB_clone/README.md

 ## Project Description

-This project is a clone of the Famous "AirBnB" website (But it doesn't exactly look like it :smile:)
+This project is a clone of the Famous "AirBnB" website (But it doesn't exactly look like it :smile:)<br>
 Hbnb(this project) is a fully fledged Web application, with a database storage, a back-end API, and front-end interfacing in a clone of AirBnB.

 **Currently**